Barati (1954 film)

 Barati is a 1954 Bollywood comedy film directed by J.K.
 Nanda.
 It stars Darpan, Chand Usmani, Johnny Walker, Om Prakash in pivotal roles.
 Darpan, a leading Pakistani actor, performed the lead role opposite Chand Usmani.

+Plot

+A young Laajo's family is worried about finding the right groom for her.
+A series of comical situations arise when her brother Sunder, with his maternal uncle, sets out to find the right man for his sister.